 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-1.4.
-The recruitment of individual specialist (HN-S08, HN-S09 and HN-S10) who are going to work with package A specialists are ongoing.
+1.4 The recruitment of individual specialist (HN-S08, HN-S09 and HN-S10) who are going to work with package A specialists started by the end of June 2016.
+Contracts for HN-S09 and HN-S10 are signed on 16 June 2017.
+HN-S08 contract's TOR incorporated to Package A.

-3.1.
-Hunan Education Department has established the TVET Leaders Group and has already been conducting regular meetings to (a) share progress on implementation of their 5-year plans and activities, (b) discuss capacity building initiatives and activities, and share resources, (c) share challenges being faced in implementing curriculum and teacher training programs, and (d) identify strategies for enhancing quality technical support and partnerships with industry.
-Package D (HN-S06) LMIS consulting firm has been contracted on 31 March 2016.
+3. Hunan Education Department has established the TVET Leaders Group and has already been conducting regular meetings to (a) share progress on implementation of their 5-year plans and activities, (b) discuss capacity building initiatives and activities, and share resources, (c) share challenges being faced in implementing curriculum and teacher training programs, and (d) identify strategies for enhancing quality technical support and partnerships with industry.

 4. Project management support fully established.
-Consulting firm for Project Management Support and financial management specialist was already contracted.
+Consulting firms for Project Management Support and Labor Market Information System as well as Individual Labor Market Specialist and Project and Financial Management Expert were already contracted.
 Trainings on procurement, financial management, environment management, DMF and safeguards have been conducted among EA, IAs, contractors and construction supervisors.

 |Geographical Location||Chengguan, Furong District, Huarong Xian, Hunan, Shifeng Qu, Tianxin District, Wangcheng County, Yueyanglou Qu, Yuhua District, Zhuzhou Shi, Zixing Shi, huaihua shi|